Hilbert space structure of the low energy sector of U(N) quantum Hall ferromagnets and their classical limit: Introduction

 The organization of the paper is the following.
-Firstly, in Section \ref{secHaldane} we briefly review Haldane's sphere $U(2)$ picture for the study of FQHE and the introduction of the creation and annihilation operators of flux quanta bound to the electron.
-In Section \ref{Qsec} we develop this idea and construct the Hilbert space of $N$-component composite fermions at filling factor $\nu=M/\lambda$, starting with a bosonic realization of isospin-$\lambda$ $U(N)$ operators acting in Fock space and introducing the highest-weight state in Sec. \ref{hwsec}.
-The Hilbert space is identified with the carrier space of $U(N)$ representations described by rectangular Young tableaux, and a basis is provided by using Gelfand-Tsetlin patterns \ref{recyoungel}.
-The bilayer $N=4$ case at $\nu=2/\lambda$ and the trilayer $N=6$ case at $\nu=3/\lambda$ are worked out as particular examples in Secs. \ref{bilayersec} and \ref{trilayersec}, respectively.
-General dimension formulas are provided in Sec. \ref{gendimsec}, with a physical derivation in terms of the total number of configurations adopted by a $N$-component composite $M$-fermion.
-The construction of the Hilbert space in Sec. \ref{Qsec} is finished with a general relation between Young, Gelfand and Fock states in Sec. \ref{YGFsec}.
-Matrix elements of the $U(N)$ physical operators are provided in Sec. \ref{matsec}, together with the spectrum of Casimir operators, paying special attention to the quadratic Casimir operator since it is related with the Coulomb Hamiltonian at low energies.
-Section \ref{Grassec} is devoted to the discussion of Grassmannian coherent excitations above the highest weight (ground) state in the form of Bose-Einstein condensates, generalizing the well known Haldane's sphere (spin-$l$, $U(2)$, Bloch, ``atomic'' or binomial) coherent states.
+In Section \ref{ferrosec} we motivate the description of low energy sectors of $\rmu(N)$ QHF by representations linked rectangular Young tableaux, using the Lieb-Mattis ordering of electronic energy levels based on the pouring principle for Young tableaux.
+In Section \ref{Qsec} we develop this idea and construct the Hilbert space of $M\flux$ $N$-component fermions occupying $\flux$ Landau sites (integer filling factor $M$) making use of a bosonic realization of the $\rmu(N)$-spin collective operators $S_{ij}$ acting on Fock space states.
+The whole construction relies on the definition of a highest-weight (ground) state in Sec. \ref{hwsec}, a ``boson condensate'' version of the ground state \eqref{GS}.
+We provide a representation of basis vectors in terms of Young tableaux, Gelfand-Tsetlin vectors and Fock (boson and fermion) states \ref{recyoungel}.
+The monolayer $N=2$ case at filling factor $M=1$, the bilayer $N=4$ case at filling factor $M=2$ and the trilayer $N=6$ case at $M=3$ are worked out as particular examples.
+General Hilbert-space dimension formulas are provided in Sec. \ref{gendimsec}.
+Matrix elements of the $\rmu(N)$ physical operators are provided in Sec. \ref{matsec}, together with the spectrum of Casimir operators, paying special attention to the quadratic Casimir operator since it is related with the exchange interaction Hamiltonian at low energies.
+Section \ref{Grassec} is devoted to the discussion of Grassmannian coherent states and the expectation values of $\rmu(N)$-spin collective operators. $\rmu(N)$ coherent states can be seen as coherent excitations above the highest weight (ground) state in the form of Bose-Einstein condensates.
+Coherent states are essential to discuss the classical limit of large $\flux$ representations of $\rmu(N)$ QHF in terms of NL$\sigma$Ms on Grassmannian manifolds $\mathbb{G}^N_M$, of which we also comment in the second half of Section \ref{Grassec}.
 The last Section \ref{conclusec} is devoted to conclusions and outlook.
-General considerations about the highest weight state for Young tableaux of arbitrary shape are given in Appendix \ref{appsec} for completeness.
+For completeness, and to be as self-contained as possible, we include in Appendix \ref{exchangeapp} a brief remind on the derivation of $\rmu(N)$ QHF models from first principle (two-body exchange) interactions.
+The proof of propositions \ref{rectdomin} and \ref{groundstate} is given in Appendices \ref{rectdominproof} and \ref{hwapp}, respectively.
+A more detailed relation between Gelfand-Tsetlin and Fock states is left for the Appendix \ref{appGelfandFock}.
+The spin-pseudospin structure of basis states for bilayer $\rmu(4)$ QHF at filling factor $M=2$ is made explicit in the Appendix \ref{spinpspinapp}.
+Explicit particular expressions of $\rmu(N)$-spin matrices for $N=4, M=1, L=1, 2$ and $N=4, M=2, L=1$ are given in Appendix \ref{appmatrixelements}.
+Finally, general considerations about the highest weight state for Young tableaux of arbitrary shape are given in Appendix \ref{appsec}.